Q: Do I really need to water during the winter?

 Clean-up:

-Remember to disconnect hoses and drain them to prevent hose bibs and hoses from freezing and cracking.
+Remember to disconnect hoses and drain them to prevent them from freezing and cracking.

-Contributed by Jean Lovell, long-time Resource Central volunteer and former master gardener, who helped answer your gardening questions.
+Contributed by Jean Lovell, long-time Resource Central volunteer and former master gardener.
 Although Miss Jean has retired from her volunteer role, we (Garden In A Box experts and low-water landscape enthusiasts) are here to help answer your questions.